Skip to content

 Visitors walking past the Lantern at Lyme Park, Cheshire

-With acres of woodland, moorland and meadows, Lyme is the perfect place to explore on a walk this summer.
+With acres of woodland, moorland and meadows, Lyme is the perfect place to explore on a walk as the colours start to change.
 Take in glorious views in a quieter area of the park on the Lantern walk, or follow the Paddock Cottage walk to find Knightslow Wood, Pursfield Wood and Drinkwater Meadow.
 Dogs on leads are welcome and downloadable maps and step-by-step guides are available for each walk.

 Guided walks